Bundibugyo virus tracker

 Current outbreak footprint map

-Footprint dots separate DRC outbreak health zones, Uganda confirmed cases and border screening, U.S. travel measures, and Germany evacuation planning so preparedness actions are not counted as local transmission.
+Footprint dots separate DRC outbreak provinces and health zones, Uganda cases and border screening, the imported France case, and U.S. travel measures so preparedness actions are not counted as local transmission.

 Layers7 points